2011 International V8 Supercars Championship: Points system

-Std. denotes all races except the Trading Post Perth Challenge, Coates Hire Ipswich 300, L&H 500, and the Bathurst 1000.
+Std. denotes all races except the Perth Challenge, Ipswich 300, Phillip Island 500, and the Bathurst 1000.
 These four events have unique rules.

-Trading Post Perth Challenge: This event consisted of three races.
+Perth Challenge: This event consisted of three races.
 The total points were divided between each race evenly.

-Coates Hire Ipswich 300: This event consisted of three races.
+Ipswich 300: This event consisted of three races.
 Due to their short length, Races 16 and 17 only awarded half the points of a usual race.
 Race 18 used the standard points system.

-L&H 500: The Phillip Island event was split into two qualifying races and a 500-kilometre feature race.
+Phillip Island 500: The Phillip Island event was split into two qualifying races and a 500-kilometre feature race.
 The two drivers per team were grouped into separate qualifying races that counted towards drivers' individual point totals and towards the starting grid for the feature race.
 The two drivers then shared one car for the 500-kilometre endurance race.

-Bathurst: Two drivers shared one car for the race.
+Bathurst 1000: Two drivers shared one car for the race.